microsoft/azuresql-devcontainers/README.md

 ### Creating your own collection of templates

-The [Dev Container Template specification](https://containers.dev/implementors/templates-distribution/#distribution) outlines a pattern for community members and organizations to self-author Templates in repositories they control.
+The [Development Container Specification](https://containers.dev/implementors/templates-distribution/#distribution) outlines a pattern for community members and organizations to self-author Templates in repositories they control.

 ### Contributing to this repository